httpwg/http-extensions/draft-ietf-httpbis-client-cert-field.md

 The `Forwarded` HTTP header field defined in {{?RFC7239}} allows proxy components to disclose information lost in the proxying process.
-The TLS client certificate information of concern to this draft could have been communicated with an extension parameter to the `Forwarded` field; however, doing so would have had some disadvantages that this draft endeavored to avoid.
+The TLS client certificate information of concern to this document could have been communicated with an extension parameter to the `Forwarded` field; however, doing so would have had some disadvantages that this document endeavored to avoid.
 The `Forwarded` field syntax allows for information about a full chain of proxied HTTP requests, whereas the `Client-Cert` and `Client-Cert-Chain` header fields of this document are concerned